Falmouth-Games-Academy/comp150-cpd/README.md

 # COMP150 - Reflective Journal to Accompany My CPD Report

-You should reflect across the first 13 weeks of the course.
-This is the period from induction week to the Winter vacation.
-In your reflections, you should try to identify at least one challenge that you experienced and/or obstacle that you encountered that week.
-Consider which skills and/or characteristics that challenge/obstacle relates to.

-This will prove to be a considerable aid when you need to identify the most important areas of personal development in your report.
-Do try to keep up by completing an entry in the journal every week.

 ## Week 0

 ### Induction Week and the Robot Olympiad